Trucks

 Modern-day trucks generate vast amounts of data every minute they’re in operation.
 But how is this data being used?
 How can it benefit truck owners?
 And what does it mean for the future of trucking?

 Today, a typical heavy-duty truck is fitted with over 100 sensors.
-A smartphone, by comparison, has ten.
-Every minute, it will send around 20 gigabytes of data, which is the equivalent of streaming 1800 hours of music on Spotify.
-In that same minute, it will report the truck’s position 60,000 times, while also receiving over 600,000 different metrics and three million log messages.
+A smartphone, by comparison, has around ten.
+Every minute, a truck will send around 20 gigabytes of data, which is the equivalent of streaming 1800 hours of music.
+In that same minute, we will receive over 600,000 different metrics and three million log messages.

 Now, multiply that one minute by the number of minutes in a truck’s operational life, and the amount of data being generated becomes inconceivably vast.
 Yet, far from drowning in all this data, the data scientists working in the industry crave even more.